longevityframework/longevity/manual/subdomain/shorthands.md

     }

 Longevity will serialize your user to the simpler BSON format if you use _shorthands_.
+A shorthand provides translations between your domain type and an abbreviated type (`Email` and `String`, in this example).
+The abbreviated type should be a [basic type](basics.html).

 Collect all your shorthands into a `ShorthandPool`, and make the shorthand pool implicitly available to your `RootEntityTypes`, as they will need to know about them.
-Here's an
+Here's an example:
-example:

 {% gist sullivan-/d1a59a70bbfbcc1e0f78 %}